tomjaguarpaw/haskell-opaleye/README.md

 * Travis Staton

 Joseph Abrahamson, Alfredo Di Napoli and Mietek Bak performed useful reviews of early versions which helped improve the codebase.
+Since then there have been helpful contributions from many others.
+Thanks to them all for their help.